peteroupc/peteroupc.github.io/random.md

 An application that shuffles a list can do the shuffling&mdash;

 1. using a cryptographic RNG, preferably one with a security strength of `B` or greater, or
-2. if information security is not involved, using a PRNG that&mdash;
+2. if a noncryptographic RNG is otherwise appropriate, using a PRNG that&mdash;
     - has a state length of `B` or greater, and
     - is initialized with a seed derived from data with at least **`B` bits of** [**_entropy_**](#Nondeterministic_Sources_and_Seed_Generation), or "randomness", and
     - qualifies as a statistical RNG except it uses a seed derived as given above.